Skip to main content

 • Massive sensor networks

-While engines still represent incredible engineering achievement, avionics and digital systems are rapidly becoming the true technological center of modern aviation.
+While engines still represent an incredible engineering achievement, avionics and digital systems are rapidly becoming the true technological center of modern aviation.

-The next generation of aerospace competition may no longer be fought primarily in metallurgy or aerodynamics — but in software, electronics, cybersecurity, and intelligent systems integration.
+The next generation of aerospace competition may no longer be fought primarily in metallurgy or aerodynamics—but in software, electronics, cybersecurity, and intelligent systems integration.

 And that shift is already happening right in front of us.